The Story so far...

 The mail order business slowly went from Order #1 (sent to James' Mum) to eventually include many of the best restaurants in the UK (the Fat Duck, Ottolenghi, Rick Stein and many others were all good customers over the years), and finally to a simple homemade website all funded from that initial investment.

-We've developed hundreds of unique recipes over the years, and more recent times have seen us introduce the cookbook kit (which as far as we can tell is another world first!) - a combination of cookbook together with 4 special spice blends that can be used to make ANY of the recipes in the book.
+We've developed hundreds of unique recipes over the years, and more recent times have seen us introduce the cookbook kit (which as far as we can tell is another world first!) - a combination of cookbook together with 4 specially created spice blends that can be used to make ANY of the recipes in the book.
 As you'd expect, there are plenty of other big ideas bubbling away in the Spicery kitchen so watch this space as we continue to introduce new products and innovative new ways of making our ingredients fun and easy to use at home!

 Our first market stall with an anxious-looking owner hoping for a customer to finally turn up; James' Dad helps man the stall at the Bath Christmas Market in 2008 (or 2007 ...or possibly 2009!)